Necrolesian/morrowind-mod-list/list.md

 ## [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886)

 Glow in the Dahrk makes many of the game's windows glow at night, as though lanterns are lit inside.
-It's the successor to various other mods like Windows Glow and Illuminated Windows that do basically the same thing.
+It also implements gorgeous interior daylight, allowing sunlight to shine through windows in appropriate interiors, depending on weather and time of day.
+It's the successor to various other mods like Windows Glow and Illuminated Windows that do basically the same thing (sans interior daylight).

 The older mods implement their changes by editing cells and placing light sources around windows, and so any mod that changes the buildings can conflict.
 GITD works its magic with a combination of MWSE-lua scripts and special meshes that include an alternate version for nighttime.
 Therefore GITD accomplishes its objective in a much cleaner way than the old mods, with much lower overhead in terms of performance.

 Install order is important here.
 Some of the mods we've already installed include different versions of the same meshes, and we want GITD to take precedence.
 A couple mods later in this list also replace some of these meshes, but those mods have GITD patches, so that's okay.

 The archive includes a number of sub-packages.
 The Core sub-package is obviously required for the mod to function.
-Of the optional sub-packages, I recommend only the Hi Res Window Texture Replacer and Interior Sunrays (the sunrays are a matter of personal taste, but I think they look very nice).
+Of the optional sub-packages, I recommend only the Hi Res Window Texture Replacer and Nord Glass Windows.

-GITD can be configured in various ways in the MCM, but the default settings are just fine, and I see no reason to change them.
+GITD can be configured in various ways in the MCM.
+The only change I recommend making is to enable the "stagger transitions" option; otherwise, all windows will begin to glow at the same time at night.
+You can also disable interior sunrays or interior daylight, though I don't recommend it - anybody who doesn't want GITD's interior daylight should have their head examined.

 ## [Graphic Herbalism](https://www.nexusmods.com/morrowind/mods/46599)